dnapolet/scripts/README.md

-# scripts
+# Welcome to my script collection.
-These are my completed scripts for 'Scripting Languages' from Weeks 1-6
+These are my completed scripts for 'Scripting Languages' from Weeks 1-6.
+Thanks for looking.

+Damien Napoletano.